 UX is quite a broad discipline, but if you get it right, it can have a significant impact on sales in your e-store.
-We've collected a bunch of tips to get your shop's UX a step closer to perfection.

 When it comes to ecommerce, the aim of any site is to direct users into the right places that they need to go and to encourage them to buy a product.
 Good UX can achieve this in numerous ways.
 From the way that a signup form is crafted to the colors used in the design, UX can have the effect of boosting conversions.

 Bad UX has the opposite effect in that it’s off-putting to the site visitor.
 Web users have become increasingly sophisticated as the net has matured and are no longer willing to deal with a site that provides a bad experience.
 In ecommerce sites, this means that they won’t part with their cash to pay for your products if your site UX isn’t up-to-scratch.

 What exactly is UX? (and what it’s not)

 In recent years, we’ve seen a renewed interest in UX (User Experience) take place, thanks largely to the need to design for smaller screens.
 UX is not always an easy thing to define, so let’s first look at what it is and what it’s not.

 UX shouldn’t be confused with usability or UI (User Interface).
 While these disciplines are related to each other, UI is concerned with the actual interface with which the user interacts, while usability is all about how easy to use a site is.